Avatar a film directed by James Cameron

 Timothy Ferris is Emeritus Professor of Journalism at the University of California, Berkeley.
 His latest book, The Science of Liberty: Democracy, Reason, and the Laws of Nature, was published in February.
 (March 2010)

 Michael Hofmann is a poet and translator from the German.
-His latest translation is of Berlin Alexanderplatz by Alfred Döblin, and his new book of poems, One Lark, One Horse, was published in the US in July.
+His latest translation is of Heinrich von Kleist’s novella Michael Kohlhaas, and his latest book of poems, One Lark, One Horse, will be published in paperback in the US in July.
 He teaches at the University of Florida.
-(October 2019)
+(March 2020)

 Tony Judt (1948–2010) was the founder and director of the Remarque Institute at NYU and the author of Postwar: A History of Europe Since 1945, Ill Fares the Land, and The Burden of Responsibility: Blum, Camus, Aron, and the French Twentieth Century, among other books.